Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 We further analyze the impact of altitude interval size $\Delta H$ on relative altitude estimation and downstream VPR performance.
 As shown in Table~\ref{tab:altitude_interval}, fixed intervals exhibit a clear trade-off: smaller bins (e.g., 25\,m) improve fine-grained accuracy at tight thresholds ($P_{E<25}$, $P_{E<50}$) but suffer from enlarged class sets and reduced per-class samples, leading to unstable retrieval.
 Conversely, coarse bins (e.g., 100\,m) simplify training but degrade estimation accuracy ($E_{avg}$) and retrieval performance due to mismatched cropping ratios.
 Intermediate settings (50--75\,m) achieve more balanced results, with $\Delta H=50$ often yielding the best compromise between estimation error and retrieval recall.

 To better account for the nonlinear relation between altitude and cropping ratio, we further design a variable-interval strategy based on an exponential function.
 Specifically, we set $H_0=100$\,m as the starting altitude, $\Delta_0=20$\,m as the base interval, and $r=1.1$ as the growth rate.
+Let $n_{\mathrm{var}}$ be the smallest positive integer for which $H_{n_{\mathrm{var}}}\ge H_{\max}$, so the finite classifier contains the classes $k\in\{0,\ldots,n_{\mathrm{var}}-1\}$.
 The lower bound of the $k$-th interval is defined by the cumulative geometric progression